1. Development of the WPAI

 2. Permission to use the WPAI:

 Written permission is neither required nor provided to researchers using the WPAI; there are no fees to use the WPAI or the translations on this website.
-We ask users to notify us when they publish or present WPAI data so we can list this information.
-See WPAI References.

 3. Modifying questionnaire wording: